Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I mean, these are real particular people, and it's a lot of guys.

-So in that case, I would just say you have to do what is incumbent upon a man and you gotta lead and you have to kind of lead by example.
+So in that case, I would just say you have to do what is incumbent upon a man, and you got to lead, and you have to kind of lead by example.

 And maybe that means that tonight when you're leaving this wonderful bar, you know, you see a girl who's relatively wholesome.

-Well, you're Valsel at Deity, but some of your friends, you see a girl who's relatively wholesome for Lower Broadway and Nashville, and you invite her to the traditional Latin Mass tomorrow.
+Well, you're Valsal dating, but some of your friends, you see a girl who's relatively wholesome for Lower Broadway and Nashville, and you invite her to the traditional Latin Mass tomorrow.

 I think you guys just need to shoot your shot when you want to.
 It's a numbers game at the end of the day.